Adani Ports & SEZ: Dahej Port

 The Dahej Port is a deep-water, multi-cargo port in the Gulf of Khambat, Bharuch, Gujarat.
 It houses two dry and breaks bulk berths and dedicated facilities for handling project cargo.
 It has a capacity to handle 2 crore (20 million) tonnes per year.
 It handles all kinds of dry bulk and breakbulk cargo including coal, fertiliser, Agri products, steel cargo, and minerals.
 Additionally, it is capable of berthing capesize and Panama vessels.
 Dahej Port has a dedicated railway line that connects to the national railway network and it is also connected to National Highway 8.
 It is connected to the contiguous industrial hubs of Gujarat, Maharashtra and eastern Madhya Pradesh.

 Dahej Port is equipped with India's first high speed elevated triangular gallery overload conveying system for coal transportation which reduces dust pollution.
 It accommodates a Ro-Ro Jetty for project cargo movement of 9.8 km long fully integrated high-speed conveyor.

+Gangavaram Port

+Adani Ports announced on 3 March 2021 that it had acquired a 31.5% stake in Gangavaram Port from Windy Lakeside Investment, an affiliate of Warburg Pincus, for ₹1,954 crore (US$240 million).